 - 2. Conservation Council of Hawaii and Michael Nakachi v.
 NMFS et al., No. 1-23-00100-DKW-WRP (D. Haw.): On February 22 2023, Conservation Council of Hawaii and Michael Nakachi filed a complaint in the federal district court in Hawaii demanding declaratory and injunctive relief for substantive and procedural violations of the ESA.
-Specifically, plaintiffs allege that NMFS has failed to complete required ESA section 7 consultations on the effects of the Hawaii deep-set longline and American Samoa longline fisheries on multiple listed species (green turtle, olive ridley turtle, loggerhead turtle, leatherback turtle, hawksbill turtle, scalloped hammerhead shark, sperm whale, and Main Hawaiian Islands insular false killer whale).
-Plaintiffs also allege that NMFS has failed to ensure against the likelihood of jeopardy to these species.
-Plaintiffs seek declaratory relief and an order compelling NMFS to complete the consultations within 90 days.
-Plaintiffs sent NMFS a Notice of Intent to Sue for these alleged violations on September 29, 2022, and NMFS responded by letter on November 30 and stated that it anticipated completing the consultations in the spring of 2023.
-Defendants' deadline to respond to Plaintiffs' complaint is April 28. - 3.
+Specifically, plaintiffs allege that NMFS failed to complete required ESA section 7 consultations on the effects of the Hawaii deep-set longline and American Samoa longline fisheries on multiple listed species (green turtle, olive ridley turtle, loggerhead turtle, leatherback turtle, hawksbill turtle, scalloped hammerhead shark, sperm whale, and Main Hawaiian Islands insular false killer whale).
+Plaintiffs allege that NMFS failed to ensure against the likelihood of jeopardy to these species.
+NMFS completed the subject consultations in May 2023, and the parties subsequently filed a stipulation of voluntary dismissal with each party bearing its own fees and costs, which the court granted on June 2, 2023.
+The case is now closed. - 3.
+Center for Biological Diversity v.
+Raimondo et al., No. 1:23-cv-00809 (D.D.C.): On March 27, 2023, the Center for Biological Diversity (CBD) filed suit in the U. S. District Court for the District of Columbia, challenging NMFS's failure to finalize two separate designations of critical habitat under the Endangered Species Act (ESA).
+Prior litigation over coral critical habitat in 2019 resulted in NMFS publishing two proposed rules on November 27, 2020, one for the 5 corals in U.S. Caribbean waters, 85 Fed.
+Reg.
+76302, and another for the 7 corals in the Indo-Pacific, 85 Fed.
+Reg.
+76262.
+CBD's 2023 complaint seeks a declaration from the Court that the agency violated the ESA and Administrative Procedure Act, an order requiring final designations by a date certain, and attorneys' fees and costs.
+Federal Defendants' deadline to respond to the complaint is July 5, 2023. - 4.
 Center for Biological Diversity's 60-day notice of intent to sue for alleged violations of the ESA: On September 20, the Center for Biological Diversity (CBD) sent NMFS a notice of intent to sue (NOI) on NMFS's denial of CBD's 2020 petition to promulgate ESA Section 4(d) regulations for 20 species of threatened coral (5 Caribbean, and 15 Pacific).
 NMFS denied CBD's petition on May 5, 2021 because it determined that protective regulations were not necessary and advisable for the listed species.
-On November 16, NMFS responded to the NOI, explaining that the NOI did not include any additional information that would change NMFS' original decision. - 4.
-Territory of American Samoa's notice of intent to sue for alleged violations of federal law: On November 18, 2022, the Territory of American Samoa sent NOAA a letter notifying the agency of its intent to file a lawsuit if NMFS finalizes the portions of its proposed rule at 87 Fed.
+On November 16, NMFS responded to the NOI, explaining that the NOI did not include any additional information that would change NMFS' original decision.

+5. Territory of American Samoa's notice of intent to sue for alleged violations of federal law: On November 18, 2022, the Territory of American Samoa sent NOAA a letter notifying the agency of its intent to file a lawsuit if NMFS finalizes the portions of its proposed rule at 87 Fed.
 Reg.
 55,768 (Sept.
 12, 2022) that would repeal the Effort Limit Area for Purse Seine (ELAPS).
 The notice letter alleges that repealing the ELAPS violates the Western and Central Pacific Fisheries Convention Implementation Act, the Administrative Procedure Act, the American Samoa Deeds of Cession, and President Biden's directives requiring the advancement of environmental and economic justice in U.S. Territories.
-NOAA Fisheries sent a letter in response to the Territory of American Samoa in January 2023.
+NOAA Fisheries sent a letter in response to the NOI in January 2023.